IsaiahByrd/cmsc433-pokemon-game/README.md

   ```

 ### 4. Install Python Dependencies
-Make sure you're in the project root (same level as requirements.txt), then run:
+Make sure you're still in the project folder (with requirements.txt) and your virtual environment is active:
 ```bash
 pip install -r requirements.txt
 ```